Best ways to raise compost temperature

 How to get the most from your Green Johanna

-Choose a spot that provides a flat surface with free drainage for any liquid produced.
+When choosing a spot for your Green Johanna, look for somewhere that provides a flat surface with free drainage for any liquid produced.
 Make sure it’s also not too far from the house and easy to get to.

 If you’re new to composting, a bit of basic knowledge will help you on your way but you will also learn as you go by paying attention to what’s going on in your bin.